unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ### One Command to Rule Them All

-kraft makes it easy to download, configure, build existing component into unikernel images and then run those images.
+kraft makes it easy to download, configure, build existing components into unikernel images and then run those images.
 The `kraft up` command makes it easy to do that with one swoop.
 Let's do that for the `helloworld` application (listed with `kraft list`):
 ```